 The results of corporate reconstruction are very effective in the short term, by addressing the issues the business is facing and having a plan of action to take the necessary steps to ensure the business does not go into liquidation.

-To ensure long term success of reconstruction, managers are responsible to ensure as their environments change that the business can continue to grow, and debts are repaid.
+To ensure long-term success of business reconstruction, managers are responsible for ensuring that as their environments change the business can continue to grow and debts are repaid.
 It is therefore important to assess whether reconstruction is right for your business, to develop a sustainable competitive advantage whilst removing any financial issues.

-To find out more information about reconstruction and whether it is right for your business, contact Irwin Insolvency today at 0800 009 3173 to speak to one of our specialists.
+To find out more information about corporate reconstruction and turnaround and whether it is right for your business, contact Irwin Insolvency today at 0800 009 3173 to speak to one of our specialists.